farcaster-project/RFCs/05-tasks-and-events.md

 This document frequently references epochs, whose definition is dependent on the protocol in question.
 For Bitcoin, Monero, and other blockchain-based systems, the epoch is the block height.
 For systems without the context of a block height, Unix timestamps SHOULD be used.

-### The `abort_id` Task
+### The `abort` Task
 Task consists in aborting the task with id `id`.

 Data:
 - `id`: the task `id` that shall be aborted

-To update a task with id `id`, Syncer must receive an `abort_id` task aborting with `id` parameter, and subsequently submit a new instance of this task which shall have a new `id`.
+To update a task with id `id`, Syncer must receive an `abort` task aborting with `id` parameter, and subsequently submit a new instance of this task which shall have a new `id`.

 ### The `watch_height` Task

 `watch_height` asks the syncer for notifications about updates to the blockchain's highest block.
 This task MUST be implemented for any coin with a blockchain.
 This task MAY be implemented for any coin without a blockchain.
 If it is not implemented, an error event must be sent in response to any attempt to start this task.

 Required parameters are:
 * `lifetime`: Epoch at which the syncer SHOULD drop this task.
-Until then, this task MUST be maintained, barring the case where an `abort_id` task aborts it.
+Until then, this task MUST be maintained, barring the case where an `abort` task aborts it.

 Parameters may be added to specify which blockchain, in order to support any network utilizing multiple.